-Exquisite 2,000-year-old sapphire ring thought to have belonged to Roman Emperor Caligula
+An exquisite 2,000-year-old sapphire ring believed to have belonged to

 The face engraved in the bezel is thought to be his fourth and last wife, Caesonia, who was said to be so beautiful that Caligula paraded her naked in front of his friends.